What Is Term Life Insurance?

 When you buy term life insurance, you’ll have to decide two big things:

 Pro tip: To compare term life prices online, you’ll have to give a death benefit amount during the quote process.
-We recommend starting with a ballpark estimate from an online life insurance calculator if you’re not quite ready to speak with an agent and get an official number.
+We recommend starting with a ballpark estimate from an online life insurance calculator, then test banded amounts (for example, $500,000 and $1,000,000) to see if unit pricing improves (supporting data).

 Types of term life insurance

-On the other hand, decreasing term means that the death benefit amount decreases as time goes on.
-This is much less common today as most people opt for a level term.
+On the other hand, decreasing term means that the death benefit amount decreases as time goes on — often marketed for mortgage protection — and is less common today because most buyers prefer level benefits for income replacement.
+Availability and pricing vary by insurer.

 Pros of term insurance